Solitaryo/react-redux-example/README.md

 The RecipeList component has access to the data already provided by the actions (from SarchInput) and is being loaded by Redux, as a state, it renders a RecipeListItem for every single result.

 ## About Redux
-> We all know that are TONS of ways to implement redux, and that´s a huge problem, maybe the Redux idea is easy tu understand, but the implementation is the one that gets complicated, so we are going to stick to use a Flux-like architecture, using Redux, let me explain to you how Flux works:
+> We all know that are TONS of ways to implement redux, and that´s a huge problem, maybe the Redux idea is easy to understand, but the implementation is the one that gets complicated, so we are going to stick to use a Flux-like architecture, using Redux, let me explain to you how Flux works:
 Flux is a unidirectional data flow, that means that the data flows only in one way, this diagram explains a little more:

 `